cloud-continuum-research-center/CCRC-Mall-3D-Rendering/README.md

 ## How to enable different DISTWAR optimization modes

 No optimization is enabled by default.
-To enable DISTWAR atomic reduction optimizations, set the environment variable `BW_IMPLEMENTATION` accordingly:
+To enable DISTWAR atomic reduction optimizations, set the environment variable `BW_IMPLEMENTATION` at runtime accordingly:

 | `BW_IMPLEMENTATION`  | mode  |
 |---|---|